REIGNING COMRADES CHAMP IN HOPE CHALLENGE

 “I keep my running dreams alive every day by training on a daily basis.
 I do take a rest from time to time, maintain good nutrition and focus on all the important things in life but I consistently put in a healthy dose of running that keeps me at the top of my game.”

-“I will do my 10km Centenary Hope Challenge run in Protea Park, Rustenburg where many people will be running this route for the virtual challenge.
-I will enjoy a casual run at a good leisurely pace and make it a social experience, ensuring that we adhere to social distancing norms and respect the rules.”
+Mothibi ran his 10km Centenary Hope Challenge run in Protea Park, Rustenburg where many people also ran the route for the virtual challenge.
+He enjoyed a casual run at a good leisurely pace and made it a social experience, ensuring that he and those running with him were adhering to social distancing norms and respecting the rules.

 “We must all run with hope in our hearts, just like the campaign theme, Ithemba or Hope is… My hope is that we are going to get back to normal soon and live out our dreams.
 Let us stay positive about our future and build our country into a strong and united one.”